The Big Seven

 We offer you a first class school-based training programme leading to QTS with PGCE and Masters credits.

 We work closely with the University of Nottingham to ensure that all of our students achieve not only QTS but also PGCE with 60 Masters credits.
 Our students also have full access to all of the facilities at the University of Nottingham.

 We offer a unique, 3 week induction programme in August, which allows you to meet your peers and have an in depth introduction to teaching and learning prior to going into your first placement school.
 This means that when you start in your first placement school, you will feel fully prepared.

-We run weekly core training days in school, where you will learn about all of the key aspects of teaching your subject in a vibrant, varied and supportive environment.
+We run weekly core training days in school.
+Here, you will learn about all of the key aspects of teaching your subject in a vibrant, varied and supportive environment.

-You will gain experience in a wide variety of settings starting with 2 weeks in a primary school, 2 main placements in complementary secondary schools, a week in a special school and an international experience.
+You will gain experience in a wide variety of settings starting with weeks in an early years setting or primary school, 2 main placements in complementary primary/secondary schools, a week in a special school and an international experience.
 Wow!
 How good is that?

 Varied cross phase experience